The Life and Martyrdom of St. Peter and St. Paul (eBook)

 - How apostolic witness continues to shape Catholic faith and perseverance

-“And so Peter grasped that it was surely his destiny to be arrested by the authorities and put to death by crucifixion… Turning back, he then bravely returned to the city of Rome, knowing full well that martyrdom awaited him there.”
+“And so Peter grasped that it was surely his destiny to be arrested… Turning back, he then bravely returned to the city of Rome, knowing full well that martyrdom awaited him there.”

 Key Themes